Where to go dog sledding in Ontario

-Ontario is home to several reputable dog sledding outfitters who offer a variety of different tours, from short rides to night-time or multi-day excursions.
+Ontario is home to several reputable dog sledding outfitters that offer a variety of tours, from short rides to nighttime or multi-day excursions.

 The sled driver, commonly known as the musher, has the ability to steer and brake the sled, and to start, stop and turn the team using voice commands.
 Communication and teamwork between the driver and the dogs are some of the most rewarding aspects of the sport.